tzing/tugboat/docs/rules/template.rst

 .. [#schm-chk] The schema check validates the manifest against the schema defined in the official `field reference`_ document.
 It identifies missing or extra fields, incorrect data types, and other basic errors.
 These errors will be reported as :doc:`manifest-errors`.
 .. [#sttc-chk] The static analysis examines the manifest's fields and values according to a set of rules.
 It detects unusual values, misused parameters, and potential runtime issues like duplicate names.
+.. [#stttc-chk-disclaimer] Even thought a category is marked as *checked*, it does not mean that all possible issues are covered.
+Feel free to `create an feature request <https://github.com/tzing/tugboat/issues>`_ or contribute to the project to improve the coverage.
 .. _Field Reference: https://argo-workflows.readthedocs.io/en/latest/fields/